ReactiveBayes/ReactiveMP.jl/docs/src/man/getting-started.md

 ### Inference specification

 Once we have defined our model, the next step is to use `ReactiveMP` API to infer quantities of interests.
-To do this, we need to specify inference procedure. `ReactiveMP` API is flexible in terms of inference specification and is compatible both with real-time inference processing and with statis datasets.
+To do this, we need to specify inference procedure. `ReactiveMP` API is flexible in terms of inference specification and is compatible both with real-time inference processing and with static datasets.
 In most of the cases for static datasets, as in our example, it consists of same basic building blocks:

 1. Return variables of interests from model specification
 2. Subscribe on variables of interests posterior marginal updates